H4HWV2011/msjarvis-public-docs/discipline/Methods.md

 ---

-### Stage 1 – Limited‑Scope MountainShares Pilots
+### Stage 1 – Universal Identity, Minimal Function

-**Aim:** Carefully test mutual‑credit and reward instruments in narrow, well‑bounded domains *before* building richer digital commons around them.
+**Aim:** Establish a *universal* membership substrate (wallet IDs and UUIDs) while keeping economic behaviour extremely constrained and transparent.

 **Practices**

+- Issue a MountainShares wallet ID and a stable UUID to every participating person, household, institution, and to Ms. Jarvis herself, treating all as nodes in one entangled space.
+- Keep MountainShares initially in a **“ledger‑only” mode**:
+  - No or trivial balances, no complex credit products, no arbitrary user‑initiated transfers.
+  - Use the ledger mainly to track a small set of consensual events (e.g., attendance, participation in meetings, verified hours of commons work) without attaching spendable value yet.
+- Use this period to test identity management, key recovery, fraud resistance, and community comfort with the idea that “everyone has an account,” including non‑human actors.

+**Roles**

+- **All residents and local institutions** – recognized as members from the outset; can see that they have a wallet/UUID and what, if anything, is recorded there.
+- **Ms. Jarvis** – holds a wallet/UUID as an identified system actor; any use of that wallet is tightly bounded and visible.
+- **Governance stewards (DAO seeds, elders, organizers)** – define which minimal events are recorded and how consent is obtained.

+**Must not be delegated**

+- The decision to attach spendable value or obligations to these identities; that choice must be made deliberately and collectively, not by default.

+---

+### Stage 2 – Scoped MountainShares Use Cases

+**Aim:** Activate MountainShares as a real mutual‑credit and reward system *within narrowly defined use cases*, using the universal identity substrate.

+**Practices**

-- Define one or two small pilot use cases (e.g., a single neighborhood, a food‑sharing circle, or a group of local merchants) with clear spatial and social boundaries.
+- Select specific, small domains (e.g., a food‑sharing group, a volunteer crew, a cluster of local merchants) where participants already have wallets and clear relationships.
-- Introduce MountainShares as a closed‑loop reward or mutual‑credit system tied to specific contributions (e.g., volunteer hours, local purchases, care work), *with* hard caps on balance, volume, and eligible transactions.
-- Log flows transparently and regularly review them with participants: who is earning, who is spending, where balances accumulate or go dormant.
-- Use Ms. Jarvis in a strictly advisory role (e.g., surfacing basic circulation patterns), with human stewards doing the interpreting.
+- Define what counts as rewarded contribution in each use case, with participants: care work, local purchases, event hosting, hazard reporting, etc.
+- Turn on earning and spending only for those use‑case contexts, with strict caps on:
+  - Maximum balance per wallet.
+  - Total issuance in the pilot domain.
+  - Types of permitted transfers (e.g., no peer‑to‑peer loans at this stage).
+- Use Ms. Jarvis in a limited analytic role: helping visualize flows and distribution, not optimizing or reallocating on its own.

 **Evaluation criteria**

-- Distribution: Are rewards reaching those doing care and commons work, or only the already‑connected?
+- Distribution: Do flows reinforce existing hierarchies or broaden recognition?
-- Leakage: Are there unexpected ways value is leaving the loop?
+- Leakage: Are there paths where value escapes the intended loop or clusters in a few wallets?
-- Trust: Do participants feel more secure and recognized, or confused and exploited?
+- Comprehension and consent: Do people understand why they earned or spent when they did?

 **Roles**

-- **Pilot participants (residents, small businesses, churches, clinics)** – co‑design rules and define what counts as valuable contribution.
+- **Participants in each use case** – co‑define rules, veto expansions, and interpret dashboards with facilitators.
-- **Organizers and county officials** – observe, support, and document effects, but without commandeering the system.
+- **Organizers and county partners** – provide logistical support, handle disputes, and monitor for harm.
-- **Technologists/Ms. Jarvis team** – implement caps, audits, and monitoring; explain behaviour in plain language; adjust only through agreed governance processes.
+- **Technologists/Ms. Jarvis team** – enforce caps, run audits, and present data back in human‑readable form.

 **Must not be delegated**

+- Authority to expand a use case to the whole population or to attach sanctions (e.g., loss of access to services) to MountainShares balances.
-- Authority to redefine what counts as legitimate contribution or who is eligible to participate.
+- Redefinition of what counts as contribution without direct participant input.
-- Decisions to expand pilot scope; these must be made by affected communities, not solely by technical or academic staff.

 ---

-### Stage 2 – Low‑Risk Digital Commons (No Money, No Credit Beyond MountainShares)
+### Stage 3 – Commons Surfaces Built Around MountainShares

-**Aim:** Layer in a minimal digital commons focused on visibility and memory, grounded in what is already working in MountainShares pilots.
+**Aim:** Once scoped MountainShares uses are functioning and trusted, build **The Commons** as a social, narrative, and governance surface around them.

 **Practices**

-- Launch an initial version of **The Commons** as a local story and mapping space: memorials, offers and needs, hazard reports, event listings, and transparent views of certain MountainShares flows (e.g., aggregate circulation, not individual balances).
-- Implement strict privacy and consent defaults; allow pseudonymity and “offline‑only” markers for sensitive content.
-- Use the platform to support and document existing practices (e.g., food distributions, band rehearsals, work days, church drives) that are already being recognized in MountainShares.
+- Launch The Commons as a place to:
+  - Tell stories about MountainShares‑enabled projects (what was done, by whom, for whom).
+  - Map ongoing needs, offers, hazards, and spiritual anchors, linked (when appropriate) to wallet/UUID‑identified entities.
+  - Host deliberation about rule changes, new use cases, and responses to observed harms.
+- Decide, with communities, what MountainShares‑related information appears in The Commons:
+  - Only aggregate flows?
+  - Named recognitions for certain contributions (with consent)?
+  - Visibility of systemic issues (e.g., consistently under‑served areas)?

 **Roles**

-- **Community moderators and trusted stewards** – oversee content norms, conflict resolution, and privacy enforcement.
-- **MountainShares participants** – help decide what transaction‑related information, if any, should be visible in The Commons, and at what level of aggregation.
-- **Technologists and youth** – maintain the platform, provide training, translate between interface and elders’ needs.
+- **Commons councils / moderators** – drawn from elders, youth, organizers, and pilot participants; they steward norms, conflicts, and visibility choices.
+- **MountainShares members** – now all residents and institutions with wallets, invited to use The Commons to interpret and reshape the economic layer.
+- **Ms. Jarvis** – serves as a context‑aware assistant, surfacing relevant spatial and historical information into Commons discussions, never as a replacement for those discussions.

 **Must not be delegated**

-- Final say on platform norms and sanctions (remains with community bodies, not Ms. Jarvis or the DAO).
-- Decisions about forwarding Commons or MountainShares data to outside agencies or firms.
+- Agenda‑setting for Commons deliberations; Ms. Jarvis can suggest topics but cannot decide which issues are “on the table.”
+- Control over identity revelation; people choose what aspects of their wallet/UUID footprint, if any, are tied to named Commons activity.

 ---

-### Stage 3 – Conditional Integration with Policy and Infrastructure
+### Stage 4 – Conditional Integration with Policy and Infrastructure

-**Aim:** Only after earlier stages meet justice and safety thresholds, selectively integrate the stack with broader institutions.
+**Aim:** Only after identity, MountainShares use cases, and Commons practices are stable and seen as beneficial, selectively integrate the stack with broader institutions.

 **Practices**

-- Consider linking MountainShares and The Commons to local or regional infrastructures (e.g., transit passes, utility assistance, clinic scheduling, disaster response) *only* where pilots have shown clear benefits and no major harms.
+- Explore linkages between MountainShares/The Commons and local or regional infrastructures (e.g., transit subsidies, utility assistance, clinic triage, disaster preparedness), always starting with opt‑in pilots.
-- Establish formal agreements with county or state agencies that codify data governance, limits on surveillance, and non‑retaliation for participation.
+- Negotiate formal agreements with county or state agencies that codify:
+  - Data governance and retention.
+  - Limits on surveillance and enforcement.
+  - Non‑retaliation for Commons participation or MountainShares balances.
-- Use Ms. Jarvis in advisory roles (e.g., highlighting under‑served blocks, resilience corridors, or heat‑risk clusters), with human decision‑makers retaining final authority.
+- Use Ms. Jarvis to support planning and risk assessment (e.g., mapping “care deserts,” flood‑vulnerable blocks, or credit basins), with human decision‑makers retaining full authority.

 **Thresholds for integration**

-- Demonstrated improvements in local safety, dignity, or material security, as reported by those most affected.
+- Clear evidence, from those most affected, that earlier stages increased safety, dignity, or material security.
-- No major unresolved conflicts over privacy, bias, or exclusion.
+- No persistent, unresolved disputes about privacy, bias, or exclusion.
-- Clear, community‑ratified procedures for halting or rolling back integrations that go wrong.
+- Existing, community‑ratified mechanisms to pause or undo integrations that cause harm.

 **Roles**

-- **County and state officials** – act as partners in implementing community‑defined integrations, not as owners of the stack.
+- **County and state officials** – partners invited into a pre‑existing community‑governed stack, not owners of it.
-- **Commons councils / DAO governance bodies** – hold veto power over expansions that threaten local control or violate prior red lines.
+- **Commons councils / DAO governance bodies** – hold veto and rollback powers.
-- **Technologists and Ms. Jarvis** – provide analysis, simulation, and monitoring; surface risks; never act as autonomous decision‑makers.
+- **Technologists and Ms. Jarvis** – supply analysis, warnings, and simulations but never binding decisions.

 **Must not be delegated**

-- Ultimate decisions about land use, policing, benefits eligibility, or disciplinary actions.
-Ms. Jarvis may *inform* such decisions but may not make or enforce them.
+- Decisions that condition essential services (e.g., policing, housing, healthcare, schooling) directly on MountainShares balances or Commons activity.
-- The authority to override previously established spiritual, cultural, or genealogical constraints in the name of efficiency or growth.
+- Authority to override spiritual, cultural, or genealogical constraints in the name of efficiency, growth, or external funding.

 ---

-This staged protocol is not a rigid ladder but a **safety scaffold**: it encodes the discipline’s commitment that methods and instruments must grow out of, and remain answerable to, Appalachian worlds.
-Progression is earned through demonstrated care, not assumed by technical capability.
+This staged protocol assumes **universal membership** from the start—everyone, including Ms. Jarvis, has a wallet and UUID—but insists that *what those identities can do* grows slowly, under community control, and always in the open.